NhatL/secondfunnel-sample-work/README.md

 ### 2) dashboard:

+The dashboard's primary function is to manage gift guide pages.
+It connects to a RESTful API system in order to display all the different tiles of a page.
+From the dashboard, employees can go through and make most, if not all of the wanted changes to that page.

-The dashboard serves as a front-end application to enable employees to easily make updates and modifications to a web-page without having to touch the back-end.
+Overall, the dashboard serves as a front-end application that enables employees to easily make updates and modifications to a gift guide page without having to touch the back-end.

 ##### Libraries and Frameworks used: